By TJ Douglas

 After Gill had given the story to me to read, he said, “Good thing we did what we did, or we’d have still been out there fertilizing the pines

 Gill passed away last year, and we never did spend a lot of time talking about our encounter except once in a while fly fishing the years I made it to his ranch in Idaho.
 The only subject was a need to clarify details about the event, and even those became fuzzy.

 He said he told his wife, but she never said anything to me about it at the funeral.
 The only picture of us together was taken by his auntie at a convenience store she owned outside the reservation.
 It was taken five days after our encounter and the backdrop was of Gil’s pickup.
 It’s the same picture I have.

 About TJ Douglas:

 TJ comes from the backcountry, Wyoming.
 He attended Colorado School of Mines and spent six years in the Army, which were served as two tours in Afghanistan.
 He’s a decorated Captain.
 His trade is blowing things up – legally.
-He writes under a pseudonym you would recognize, builds fly rods, and ties flies so beautifully that I never fish them.
-He lives in Florida City, Florida, on 4 acres with his wife, their three dogs, four cats, and a sturdy, stand-alone garage no one is ever invited to see.
+He writes under another ‘nom de plume’ you would recognize, builds fly rods, and ties flies so beautifully that I never fished them.
+He lives in Florida City, Florida, on 4-acres with his wife, their three dogs, four cats, and a sturdy, stand-alone garage no one is ever invited to see.